nolemmings/mockingbird/README.md

 Set repeat to `-1` to repeat indefinitely.

-Body is an optional param which when omitted ensures any request body is accepted1.
-To avoid this behaviour
+Body is an optional param which when omitted ensures any request body is accepted.

 **Response:**
 ```text